hmblair/rn-coverage/README.md

 ```
 rn-filter tokenize examples/test.fasta examples/test.nc
 ```
 Both text and FASTA files are accepted.
-The latter is executed via a config file, which must be pointed to the tokenized sequences.
+The latter is executed via a config file, which must be pointed to the tokenized sequences (under data.paths.predict).
 ```
 rn-filter examples/config.yaml
 ```